deatrich/linux-home-server/virtualization-server.md

 [QEMU][qemu]
 : stands for *QuickEmulator*
-: can fully emulate another hardware system, but is much slower without hardware acceleration
+: it can fully emulate another hardware system, but is much slower without hardware acceleration

 [libvirt][libvirt]
 : is a multifaceted toolkit used for virtualization management

 [KVM][kvm]
 : stands for *Kernel-based Virtual Machine*
-: is either a kernel module, or is built into the kernel : the processor (CPU) must have hardware virtualization capabilities in order to support KVM
+: it is either a kernel module, or it is built into the kernel : the processor (CPU) must have hardware virtualization capabilities in order to support KVM